RoLO0u/sticker-bot/README.md

 Bot simply can be installed by running code on machine using required variables in .env file

+> If you're using webhooks, you should set up reverse proxy.
+You can start with [aiogram documentation](https://docs.aiogram.dev/en/v3.17.0/dispatcher/webhook.html#examples) or [read tutorial on webhooks](https://t.me/aiogram_hent/77) (the tutorial is in ukrainian🇺🇦).
+Both use nginx and tutorial uses certbot.

 ## Installation guide step by step

 1. Requirements